sungchun12/serverless-data-pipeline-gcp/README.md

 ```bash
 git clone https://github.com/sungchun12/serverless_data_pipeline_gcp.git
 ```
+---

-Note: If you want to automate the build and deployment of this pipeline, submit the commands in order in cloud shell after completing the above prerequisites.
+**Note**: If you want to automate the build and deployment of this pipeline, submit the commands in order in cloud shell after completing the above prerequisites.
 It skips step 5 below as it is redundant for auto-deployment.

 Find your Cloudbuild service account in the IAM console.
 Ex: [unique-id]@cloudbuild.gserviceaccount.com